California-Strawberry-Commission/laser-runner-cutter/ros2/README.md

 This project uses **Ubuntu 22.04 (Jammy Jellyfish)** and **ROS Humble**, and is intended to be deployed on NVIDIA Jetson.

+The entire system runs via [`docker-compose.yaml`](docker-compose.yaml), which brings up four services: the ROS2 node container, a [LiveKit](https://livekit.io) media server (for streaming video to the web app), a LiveKit ingress service, and Redis (required by LiveKit).

 ## Environment Setup

 ```sh